ahitagnied/ahidas/src/lib/data/about.md

 	- The best collaborators make you think faster, not just work faster.
 	- Compounding is the most powerful force in knowledge.
 The person who goes one level deeper every year for a decade is in a different universe from everyone else.

-Most of this I learned by being wrong first.
-I'm probably still wrong about some of it.
-That's the point.
 I am open to all problems, but here is a small subset that really interest me.

-- A complete theory of intelligence.
-How does understanding emerge from experience?
+- The evolution of unsupervised intelligence in humans.
 	- Why certain arrangements of matter produce understanding at all.
 What is the physical basis of intelligence?
+What conditions must be true for intelligence to develop through evolution?
-- The simulation-to-reality gap.
-How do you build a robot that learns the real world without ever having to live in it?
+- How do we create machines with the same capacity for understanding, locomotion, and manipulation as humans — and one day, beyond them?
-- Large-scale self-supervised learning.
-Can we recover the latent structure of the world directly from observations?
+- Art

 ---